 Water Req: It grows best in the moist well drained soil but can tolerate drought.
 The average temperature should be around 72F with a lot of rainfalls.

 Maintenance: Easy.
 In addition to their attractive look, this unique palm offers low to moderate maintenance.
-To prevent nutritional deficiency, apply good quality palm fertilizer that has continues release formula twice a year during growing season.
+To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.

 Insects and Diseases: “Lethal yellowing” is the most dangers disease for Coconut Palm, that is caused by a tiny organism called a phytoplasma.
 Early indications are premature dropping of coconuts and blackening of flower stalks.